kdari/mono/themes/plugins/shareaholic/readme.txt

 * Bugfix: fixed issue where plugin could not be activated on some webhosts due to an unnecessary code comment

 = 8.13.0 (2019-05-24) =
-* Support for authenticated Facebook Graph API calls from the Server Side Share Counts API.
+* Support for authenticated Facebook Graph API calls from the Share Count Proxy.
 Fixes issue with significantly reduced Share Counts from Facebook in some cases.
-Please turn on the Server Side Share Count API from the Advanced Settings tab.
+Please turn on the Share Count API Proxy from the Advanced Settings tab.
 You will need to save your [Facebook App ID and Secret keys](https://support.shareaholic.com/hc/en-us/articles/360028605231).

 = 8.12.6 (2019-05-06) =
 * Updated Admin Submenu order